-The Department has also seen its attempts to recruit students hampered by our lower stipend or other benefits that other universities offer.
+The Department has seen its attempts to recruit students hampered by our significantly lower base stipend and/or other benefits offered by other universities.
 The University of Missouri, for example, guarantees doctoral students one year off from teaching to research their dissertations.
 Though the Department has recently begun a lecturer leave program in order to provide needed time off from teaching and additional programs to provide more opportunities to work for student's on campus, the Department's budget is limited in what it can do alone.
 The Department supports the efforts of the Graduate School to advocate for additional funding for graduate research, travel, and stipends from central administration.

 The Department has deployed a number of strategies in order to retain and graduate students.
 For the past several years, the Department has planned and hosted graduate student brownbag lunches several times each semester.
-These focus on important topics in teaching, research, and professionalization.
+These sessions have focused on important topics in teaching, research, and professionalization.
 These brownbags provide opportunities to mentor and engage graduate students outside of the classroom on topics of importance to them.
-At its core though, the ability to retain and graduate students rests within the interactions between the student and his/her committee.
+At its core though, the ability to retain and graduate students rests within the interactions between the individual student and his/her committee.
 These personal interactions and support have helped a number of our students complete their degrees since they knew a faculty member supported and encouraged them.